 • Household products such as cleansers, beauty products, medicine, auto fluids, paint, and lawn care products.
 Wastewater treatment facilities are designed to treat organic materials, not inorganic hazardous chemicals.
 Flushing these chemicals down the drain can lead to the contamination of your local rivers, lakes, and coastal waters.

-• Excess household grease (such as meat fats, lard, cooking oil, shortening, butter and margarine), diapers, condoms, and personal hygiene products.
+• Excess household grease (such as meat fats, lard, cooking oil, shortening, butter, and margarine), diapers, condoms, and personal hygiene products.
 These materials can clog pipes and lead to costly plumbing repairs.
-In some cases, they can cause raw sewage to overflow in your home or yard, or in public areas, which can in turn lead to contaminated waterways.
+In some cases, they can cause raw sewage to overflow in your home or yard, or in public areas, which can, in turn, lead to contaminated waterways.

 • Motor oil and photographic chemicals.
 These chemicals are hazardous and cannot be completely filtered by municipal water treatment facilities.
 Their presence in the water supply can lead to severe water contamination.

 • Large solid objects.
 Thinking of flushing your trash down the toilet?
 Think twice.
-Large solid objects can often et caught in pipes, which can lead to costly plumbing repairs and replacements for you.
+Large solid objects can often get caught in pipes, which can lead to costly plumbing repairs and replacements for you.